History of Francisco Lindor in Timeline

 Francisco Lindor

-Francisco Lindor, nicknamed "Mr. Smile", is a professional baseball shortstop currently playing for the New York Mets.
-Prior to joining the Mets, Lindor played for the Cleveland Indians.
-He is a switch hitter and a right-handed thrower.
-He is known for his cheerful personality and engaging presence on and off the field.
+Francisco Lindor, nicknamed "Mr. Smile", is a professional baseball shortstop currently playing for the New York Mets in MLB.
+Previously, he played for the Cleveland Indians.
+He is a switch hitter and right-handed thrower, standing 5'11" and weighing 190 pounds.
+Lindor is Puerto Rican.

-On July 2, 2018 Lindor became the second shortstop in franchise history to drive in seven runs in a game, following Chico Carrasquel versus the Kansas City Athletics on April 26, 1956.
+On July 2, 2018, Francisco Lindor became the second shortstop in the franchise history to drive in seven runs in a game, following Chico Carrasquel against the Kansas City Athletics on April 26, 1956.

 On November 14, 1993, Francisco Miguel Lindor Serrano, nicknamed "Mr. Smile", was born.
 He is a Puerto Rican professional baseball shortstop.